royjulien/STCSS/README.md

             #header-slogan {}

 ## CSS Declaration
-[Google's declaration order](http://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#Declaration_Order) is set as Alphabetize however I has a different approach to offer.
+[Google's declaration order](http://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#Declaration_Order) is set as Alphabetize however I have a different approach to offer.

 While an alphabetical approach is consistent it lacks the design and behavior aspect of a developer.
-This approach is consistent and makes sense to a developer the elements priorities.
+The following approach is consistent as well as logical for developers.
+All properties are split into sections that correlate with the priorities of coding.`

     #wrapper {
         /*Visibility*/